electricimp/imp-central-impt/CommandsManual.md

 ## Entity Identification ##

-Applicable to the following impCentral API entities &mdash; Account, Product, Device Group, Device and Deployment &mdash; these rules govern how *impt* searches an entity:
+For the impCentral API entities described in this section &mdash; Account, Product, Device Group, Device and Deployment &mdash; *impt* obeys the following rules when searching one of these entities:

-- There is an order of attributes for every entity type (described in the subsections below).
+- For every entity type, attributes must be included in a specific order (described in the subsections below).
 - Some of the entity types additionally support hierarchical identifiers (described in the subsections below).
-- If an entity type supports a hierarchical identifier and the specified value matches the hierarchical identifier pattern, *impt* searches an entity by parsing the hierarchical identifier.
-If one and only one entity is found, the search is stopped.
+- If an entity type supports a hierarchical identifier and the specified value matches the hierarchical identifier pattern, *impt* searches the entity by parsing the hierarchical identifier.
+If only one entity is found, the search is stopped.
-- Otherwise, *impt* starts from the first attribute in the order of the entity type supported attributes and searches the specified value for this attribute.
+- Otherwise, *impt* starts from the first attribute in the list of the entity type's supported attributes and seeks the specified value for this attribute.
 - If no entity is found for this attribute, the tool searches the specified value for the next attribute in the order.
 - If at least one entity is found for the particular attribute, the search is stopped.
 - If no entity is found for all attributes, or more than one entity is found, then, depending on a particular command, that may be considered as a success (for all `list` commands) or as a fail (for all other commands).